Genealogy of flows of continuous-state branching processes via flows of partitions and the Eve property: The Eve property

 \section{The Eve property}

-Throughout this section, $m$ designates a càdlàg $\Psi$-MVBP started from the Lebesgue measure on $[0,1]$, $Z$ denotes its total-mass process and $T$ its lifetime.
+Throughout this section, $\rmm$ designates a c\`adl\`ag $\Psi$-MVBP started from the Lebesgue measure on $[0,1]$, $\rZ$ denotes its total-mass process and $\rT$ its lifetime.
 In the first subsection, we define the Eve property and prove Theorem \ref{TheoremEquivalence}.
 In the second subsection, we identify a complete sequence of Eves and prove Theorem \ref{ThEves}.
 Some properties of the Eves are given in the third subsection.